d909b/perfect_match/README.md

     - The script will print all the command line configurations (180 in total) you need to run to obtain the experimental results to reproduce the TCGA results.
 - Run the command line configurations from the previous step in your favorite compute environment.
 - After the experiments have concluded, use `run_results.sh` to calculate the summary statistics mean +- standard deviation over all repeated runs.
-    - Example 1: `run_results.sh ./results/pm_tcga8a10k18478f_pbm_mse_1 tcga`, where `tcga` indicates that you want results for the TCGA dataset, to get the results for "PM" with 10% hidden confounding on TCGA.
+    - Example 1: `run_results.sh ./results/pm_tcga8a10k18478f_pbm_mse_1 tcga`, where `tcga` indicates that you want results for the TCGA dataset and `18478f` indicates the use of 18478 (out of 20531) features with the rest acting as hidden confounders, to get the results for "PM" with 10% hidden confounding on TCGA.
     - Example 2: `run_results.sh ./results/pm_tcga8a10k16425f_pbm_mse_1 tcga` to get the results for "PM" with 20% hidden confounding on TCGA.
     - Example 3: `run_results.sh ./results/pm_tcga8a10k14372f_pbm_mse_1 tcga` to get the results for "PM" with 30% hidden confounding on TCGA.
     - Repeat for all evaluated method / degree of hidden confounding combinations.